 My maternal Great-Grandfather keeps popping up in newly-uploaded papers online.

-On September 13, 1940 Lamar County newspaper in Texas published this fuzzy photo of Edgar Willhelm standing next to the offspring of a well-known symbol of the Democratic Party.
+On September 13, 1940 a Lamar County newspaper in Texas published this fuzzy photo of Edgar Willhelm standing next to the offspring of a well-known symbol of the Democratic Party.
 He had just turned 70 years old, and he and his wife, Lena, were living on "Sylvan Pattonville Road" according to the 1940 Federal Census.
 From The Paris News, page 8, see the clipping along with the whole page:

 BTW, make mine a 1941 Plymouth in cherry red!